Make Basic Characters More Accessible

 There comes a point where too many features... "cooks in the kitchen," so to speak—or characters, in this case—ruin the day-to-day practicality of the "soup" in your app.

 In version 4.4 we’ve made some adjustments to the English iPhone layout.
-Please let us know your feedback, thanks.
+If further improvements could be made, please make a new post, thanks!

 Version 4.4.1 (2019-06-20) is a much-needed improvement for the English (UK) language, which now matches the US/AU/NZ/CA layouts: thanks and well done!
 It's nice to have the = and + signs available, and the new layout now has all the basic punctuation available with only a single modifier key press.
 Thank you again!